Published by Worldview Publications May 2007

 The Pauline Gospel1-4

-THE APOSTLE PAUL (ca. 5-67 CE), first known as Saul, was born and raised as a Jew of the Diaspora in the city of Tarsus, near the Mediterranean coast in Cilicia — now southern Turkey.
+The apostle Paul (ca. 5-67 CE), first known as Saul, was born and raised as a Jew of the Diaspora in the city of Tarsus, near the Mediterranean coast in Cilicia — now southern Turkey.
 As a young man, Saul was educated in Jerusalem at the feet of the great Jewish scholar, Gamaliel.
 Here he became a devout Pharisee and a fierce opponent of those who followed Jesus.
 He witnessed the martyrdom of Stephen (Acts 7:58) and later received authority to arrest the followers of Jesus in the city of Damascus, Syria (Acts 9:1, 2).
 As he was en route to Damascus,

 suddenly there shined round about him a light from heaven: and he fell to the earth, and heard a voice saying unto him, Saul, Saul, why persecutest thou me?
 And he said, Who art thou, Lord?
 And the Lord said, I am Jesus whom thou persecutest . . .
 And he trembling . . . said, Lord, what wilt thou have me to do?
 And the Lord said unto him, Arise, and go into the city, and it shall be told thee what thou must do. — Acts 9:3-6.